frankaemika/docs/source/franka_matlab/installation.rst

         sudo apt install build-essential cmake git libpoco-dev libeigen3-dev

-You can either let the Franka Matlab Toolbox auto-install the libfranka locally or you can proceed with a system-wide libfranka.*.deb installation.
+You can either let the Franka MATLAB® Toolbox auto-install the libfranka locally or you can proceed with a system-wide libfranka.*.deb installation.
 We recommend the former.

 .. important::